ExoZoneDev/wsabi-client/README.md

 A lightweight client for the hapi websocket layer, wsabi.

 This aims to be lightweight and avoids using large libraries such as sails.io.js and socket.io-client.
-The footprint is currently 14.2 kB minified.
-This could be smaller but would require sacrificing the use of rxjs observables.
-I may consider providing a version that doesn't require that.
+The footprint is currently 4.8 kB minified and gzipped.

 ## Usage
 ```typescript